Jyben/cs2-mm-server-picker/readme.md

 - You can select several regions and servers
 - The reset button also reset your selection of servers in the list
 - The application updates itself (you just have to restart it when asked)

-## Prerequisites

-On Windows, the app create a new rule in your firewall.
-So you have to activate it.

 ## Installation